bellodox/trucker-wiki-content/Deploy-your-Application.md

 ```

 ## Next Steps
 You now know what the general deployment procedure looks like, but your application might require some special configuration to deploy, depending on the web framework/runtime it is using.
-Have a look at how we [[deploy applications that use various web frameworks|Web Framework Deployment]].
+Have a look at how we [[deploy applications that use various web frameworks|Guides-for-various-application-types]].

 You might also be interested in [[deploying different services and bind them to your applications|Services]].